 Automated Valuation Models (AVM)

 Both Lenders and Real Estate Brokers use Automated Valuation Models (AVM).
 They offer a certain range of values and indicate a confidence score.
 Realtors also use the RVM (Realtor Valuation Model).
-We always do a visual home inspection to come up with the most accurate home value and take your home’s unique features into account.
+We always do a visual home inspection to calculate the most accurate home value and take your home’s unique features into account.
 There is no substitute for a local and experienced Realtor, having extensive knowledge of the area.

 Have you had any thoughts on selling your Englewood Home?

 The 2020 real estate marketing is changing quickly.
 See how that is impacting your home value.
 If you are not yet ready to talk about selling, you may want to watch the value of your home before talking to a real estate agent.
 We’ll provide you with a seeling guide before you start the listing process.
 Here you can dive right into the 7 important things to consider before putting your home on the market.